fza/FzaFitSmsBundle/README.md

 Notes:

-- `tracking` enables transmitting a unique requestid alongside the sms and logging it.
+- `tracking` enables transmitting a unique request id alongside the sms and logging it.
 You may view this id in the FitSMS control panel.
-- `debug_test` defaults to the kernel enviroment's debug value and sets the `debug` flag while sending an SMS (will transmit it to the gateway, but not actually send it)
+- `debug_test` defaults to the kernel enviroment's debug value and sets the `debug` flag while sending a sms (will transmit it to the gateway, but not actually send it)
 - `max_sms_part_count` defaults to 6
-- use `numlock` and `ìplock` to enable the limit of number of sms to be sent to a recipient / to be sent from your server IP within an hour.
+- Use `numlock` and `ìplock` to enable the limit of number of sms to be sent to a recipient / to be sent from your server IP within an hour.
 These are just boolean values, the numeric limits are to be configured in the FitSMS control panel.

 ## Usage